 Some instructors are now using Twitter to communicate with students and parents about homework, upcoming quizzes and important dates.
 Others are sending snap quizzes and discussion topics with a Tweet.
 Research is showing that engaging students via Twitter or other social media helps reduce their urge to become distracted by other platforms while in the classroom.

-Teachers are also finding that using memes, GIFs and emojis allow students to express themselves and convey thoughts and feelings in papers and homework assignments that they may have trouble writing about.
+Teachers are also finding that using memes, GIFs, and emojis allow students to express themselves and convey thoughts and feelings in papers and homework assignments that they may have trouble writing about.

-There is growing evidence that incorporating smartphones and tablets during lessons can help energize student participation.
+Incorporating smartphones and tablets during lessons can help energize student participation.
 Many educators are also finding that allowing technology in the classroom presents an opportunity to begin discussions about appropriate and inappropriate social media usage, and the associated dangers.